The Prophecy of 144,000 in Revelation

 Also, why would the Messiah tell his disciples to be prudent like snake?
 In Hebraic mind a satan behaved like a snake, but in the Christian mind satan looked like a snake, because the Greko-Roman mind is heavily occupied with how the things look like, while the Hebrews—how the things work.

 This Christian tradition came from the early Church “fathers” (Irenaeus, Hippolytus and others).
-They taught that the Antichrist will come from the tribe of Dan which they based it solely on Jer 8:16.
+They taught that the Antichrist would come from the tribe of Dan which they based it solely on Jer 8:16.

 The snorting of his horses was heard from Dan All the land shook at the sound of the neighing of his strong ones.
 They came and devoured the land and all that fills it, the city and those who dwell in it.
 (Jer 8:16)